Brokerage Account vs. IRA: What's the Difference?

 <p>Brokerage Account vs. IRA: What's the Difference?</p>

 Knowing the differences between brokerage accounts and individual retirement accounts (IRAs) can help you make an informed decision about your investment options.
-Gain insights into the unique features, tax implications, and advantages associated with each type of account, ultimately guiding you towards the best financial strategy for your retirement goals.
+Gain insights into the unique features, tax implications, as well as advantages and disadvantages associated with each type of account, ultimately guiding you towards the best financial strategy for your retirement goals.

 What is a brokerage account?